 Simply put, videos are one of the hottest tools in the current marketing toolkit.
 Embedding videos directly into emails has been shown to boost click rates by as much as 300%.
 Make sure to do so wisely, though, as tossing a video onto the end of an email without a second thought doesn’t tend to deliver much traffic.
 Instead, focus on:

-    - Adding “video” to your subject line — this can nearly double your open rate.
+- Adding “video” to your subject line — can nearly double your open rate.

 - Providing appropriate textual information within the email to present and explain what the video is about.

 - Making sure the video is queued to an attractive, inviting, or curious thumbnail.

 You can check your subject line in the subject line tester tool to analyze how it will be looking in the recipient's inbox.